n0obit4/Friendzone/README.md

 <h2>Introduction</h2>

 This is an automated exploit maker that their core is metasploit framework.
 This program use msfconsole to create exploits and msfconsole to linstener it.
+Should only be used for EDUCATIONAL PURPOSE.

 #### Additional Features of v1.0